craterdog/java-collection-framework/README.md

  * *Bag* - an ordered collection where duplicates are allowed
  * *Set* - an ordered collection where duplicates are *not* allowed
- * *List* - a sortable collection with implicit indexes
+ * *List* - a sortable collection with implicit numberic indexes
- * *Map* - a sortable collection with explicit indexes
+ * *Map* - a sortable collection with explicit arbitrary typed keys
  * *Stack* - a collection that supports last in first out (LIFO)
  * *Queue* - a collection that supports first in first out (FIFO)